|TOOLS:||Android Studio, Processing|

 I'm also looking forward to enhancing the smart doorbell concept.
 This scenario requires an IP camera or second Pi, to take a photo of visitors who ring my doorbell.
 The system will save the image to the cloud (or a local server) so that Lantern can project it on the wall in my living room.
 At the same time, with computer vision & image recognition my Assistant will announce the visitors name.
 A quick glance at their photo helps me confirm their identity.
 Then I can decide if I need to go to the door, or have my Assistant open the door and greet them.

 Alternatively, when thinking about leisure travel, Lantern could display current photos of my destination (think beach cam) along with reminders ("don't forget the sunscreen, it'll be warm and sunny this week").
-Travel is just one domain where ambient data and shared devices are quite useful.
-There are other scenarios I want to explore - but this is just the beginning for my Lantern project.
+Travel is just one domain where ambient data and shared devices are useful.

 Song Title & Artist for Current Track